Ray Winstone: 1990–2003

 In 2000, Winstone starred alongside Jude Law in Love, Honour and Obey.
 He then played lead role in Sexy Beast (2001), which earned him great acclaim from UK and international audiences and brought him to the attention of the American film industry.
 Winstone plays "Gal" Dove, a retired and happily married former thief dragged back into London's underworld by a psychopathic former associate (Ben Kingsley, who received an Oscar nomination for his performance).
 In 2000, he starred in To the Green Fields Beyond at the Donmar Warehouse and directed by Sam Mendes.
 In 2002, he performed at the Royal Court as Griffin in The Night Heron.
 Two years later, he joined Kevin Spacey for 24 Hour Plays at the Old Vic, a series of productions that were written, rehearsed, and performed in a single day.

 After a brief role alongside Burke again in the tragi-comic The Martins (2001), he appeared in Last Orders (2001), where he starred alongside Michael Caine, Helen Mirren, David Hemmings, and Tom Courtenay.
 Next, Winstone got a prime part in Ripley's Game (2002), the semisequel to The Talented Mr. Ripley, in which he once again played a gangster.
 He followed up with Lenny Blue, the sequel to Tough Love, and the short "The Bouncer".
 Now internationally known, Winstone was next chosen by Anthony Minghella to play Teague, a sinister Home Guard boss in the American Civil War drama Cold Mountain (2003).

-According to actor Dominic West, Ray Winstone was the original choice to play the now iconic role of "Jimmy McNulty" in the HBO series The Wire (2002).
+According to actor Dominic West, Ray Winstone was the original choice to play the role of "Jimmy McNulty" in the HBO series The Wire (2002).
 West stated Winstone turned down the role because he did not want to live in Baltimore, Maryland, and the role subsequently went to West.